AdobeDocs/document-cloud-mobile.en/help/shared/lmode.md

     * Forms
     * Non-standard page sizes such as posters and business cards

+## Accessibility

+[See this blog](https://blog.adobe.com/en/2020/12/10/adobe-delivers-enhanced-pdf-reading-experience-for-accessibility.html#gs.qjrt8w0) for an overview of accessibility features related to Liquid Mode.

 ## FAQs {#faqs}

 **Can I use Liquid Mode with screen readers such as VoiceOver and TalkBack?**